CCBDA-UPC/Research-Projects-2023/README.md

 {
     "creators" : [
         "NAME1@est.fib.upc.edu",
-        "NAME2@est.fib.upc.edu"
+        "NAME2@est.fib.upc.edu",
+        "NAME3@est.fib.upc.edu"
         ],
     "validators": [
-        "NAME3@est.fib.upc.edu",
         "NAME4@est.fib.upc.edu",
+        "NAME5@est.fib.upc.edu",
         ]
 }
 ```

-The teacher will evaluate the tutorials based on the documentation, presentation and the feedback offered by the groups of 2 students evaluating.
+The teacher will evaluate the tutorials based on the documentation, presentation and the feedback offered by the students evaluating.
 Once all tutorials evaluated, they will be included in this repository to make them available for everyone.

 **Grade**: